siamakn/temp_tutorial_16/docs/T16_3/T16_3_upload_raw_data_files.md

 In other words, NOMAD will read exciting input and output files and provide all information in NOMAD's unified Metainfo data schema.

+??? task "Uploading input and output files of DFT and GW calculation"

     **Uploading the files**

     Start with uploading the file `Si_gw.zip`.
 Lets use the drag and drop method as shown in the animation below.
     TOBECOMPLETED

-#### Task 4.3: Uploading experiments data files
+#### Task 3.3: Uploading experiments data files

 ??? example "Download the example files for this excercise"
     We have prepared a set of files for this task that can be downloaded from this [link](https://box.hu-berlin.de/d/344e53d8e2f341639739/).